RafaelFaisca32/desofs2024_M1C_3/Documentation/SecureDevelopmentRequirements/securedevelopmentrequirements.md

 - Use secure communication protocols (e.g., TLS/SSL) to encrypt data transmitted between clients and servers.
 - Verify server certificates and use strong cipher suites to prevent man-in-the-middle attacks.
 - The communication with Backend must be protected against JSON injection attacks.
+- Will run the application on port 443, is the most common port used for encrypted HTTPS traffic.

 ## Secure Data Storage

 - Encrypt sensitive data at rest using strong encryption algorithms and key management practices.
 - Implement access controls and authorization mechanisms to restrict access to sensitive data based on user roles and permissions.
+- Cron job that does a database backup every 24 hours.

 ## Security Testing